jamesmontemagno/mvvm-helpers/README.md

 Build Status: [![Build status](https://ci.appveyor.com/api/projects/status/nsj9rae1g93hy62o/branch/master?svg=true)](https://ci.appveyor.com/project/JamesMontemagno/mvvm-helpers/branch/master)

+Built with C# 6 features, you must be running VS 2015 or Xamarin Studio to compile. **NuGets of course work everywhere!**

 ## What's included?

 I wanted to keep this library really small and just created it for myself, but I hope others find it useful.
 Here is what I added in and feel free to request new things in the Issues tab.